With Little Oversight, A Private Company Collects Fees From People Awaiting Trial In St. Louis

 The court first contracted EMASS for misdemeanor probation services after Missouri cut probation funding, according to 22nd Circuit Judge Steven Ohmer.
 A contract signed in July 2000 shows the company also offered electronic house-arrest monitoring and several classes, including substance-abuse education programs and a $100 financial-responsibility seminar.

 “It was an additional tool that judges could use, and, of course, they didn’t have to use it either,” Ohmer said of EMASS’ services.
-“Really, you just want the person to come to court and you want the case to get resolved.
-So that’s really the purpose.”
+“Really, you just want the person to come to court and you want the case to get resolved.”

 St. Louis Public Radio issued a public-records request for all reports from EMASS to the court since 2000.
 Court Administrator Nathan Graves responded that “no records matching your request have been found.”

-EMASS employees directed all questions to founder and president Michael L. Smith.
-Smith started the company after working as a state probation and parole officer for 17 years.
+Multiple EMASS employees directed all questions to founder and president Michael L. Smith, who started the company after working as a state probation and parole officer for 17 years.
 He did not respond to a request for comment.

 Private companies that provide probation services have faced recent criticismbecause they’re not required to adhere to the same transparency and accountability standards as state agencies.
 In Missouri, they operate with few regulations and little oversight.